 BSEL offers courses, taught in English, in international business, management, and economics; the program is open to qualified students in any major; one semester of German is required.
 Students nominated by MHC receive tuition waivers; students may also apply for Laurel Fellowships (need-based financial aid).
 Apply to the McCulloch Center by March 31.

 - Study Abroad Evaluations are now available online

 Read students' evaluations about their study abroad experiences in this searchable on-line format (log-in to ISIS required).
 For evaluations submitted prior to fall 2012, see the notebooks in the McCulloch Center Lounge, 104 Dwight.

 - Online Request to Study Abroad and Laurel Fellowship application now available in ISIS

 Log in to ISIS to access the Request to Study Abroad, which includes the Laurel Fellowship application.

 - Laurel Fellowships

 Did you know that Laurel Fellowship awards (need-based financial aid) for study abroad take into account tuition, room, and board, plus the cost of airfare, books, personal expenses, and MHC's administrative fee?
 And that each year more than 90% of all eligible applicants are approved for funding?
-Apply by March 31, 2014 for programs in spring 2015.
-(Applications for programs beginning in fall 2015 will be due in December of 2014).
+The deadline to apply for Spring 2016 is March 31, 2015; apply by submitting the Request to Study Abroad in ISIS.